gbelot2003/tracking/readme.md

 #Trackhn
-refactory of trackhn with the agregation of react as main frontend developed library and laravel as REST-Api
+refactory of track packages mangnament system with the agregation of **angularjs** as main frontend developed for a SPA system and **laravel 5.2** as REST-Api on back-end

 # Laravel PHP Framework